Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Begin with therapist-led EMDR to learn the process and address major issues

-- Transition to self-administered EMDR for ongoing maintenance and minor issues
+- Transition to self-guided exercises for ongoing maintenance and everyday stressors

 - Return to therapist-led sessions if new significant issues emerge